KurtSanders/STOrbitBhyveController/README.md

 # STOrbitBhyveController
 #### * SmartThings® Integration for the b•hyve™ hose faucet timers *
-### Version: 4.00 (beta Branch - Alpha Testing Phase)
+### Version: 4.01 (βeta Branch - βeta Testing Phase)
 <img src="https://raw.githubusercontent.com/KurtSanders/STOrbitBhyveController/master/images/icons/readme.png" width="50">
 [Change-log & Version Release Features](https://github.com/KurtSanders/STOrbitBhyveController/wiki/Features-by-Version)

 ---

-##### *This new beta version provides support for showing 'open' or 'closed' Bhyve Status and SMS/Push Messages and builds the base code for interfacing SmartThings and b•hyve™ with a Nodejs/MQTT/Websocket server for real-time response.
+##### *This new βeta version provides support for showing 'open' or 'closed' Bhyve Status and SMS/Push Messages and builds the base code for interfacing SmartThings and b•hyve™ with a Nodejs/MQTT/Websocket server for real-time response.

 	* WebCore™ can be used to detect and act on device valve 'open' or 'closed', Rain Delay, etc events.